-1. The Parties hereby establish a Joint Committee comprising representatives of both Parties.

-2. The Joint Committee shall hold its first meeting within three months of the date of entry into force of this Agreement.
+- 1. The Parties hereby establish a Joint Committee comprising representatives of the Parties. - 2.
+The Joint Committee shall hold its first meeting within one year of the date of entry into force of this Agreement.
 Thereafter, the Joint Committee shall, unless otherwise agreed by the representatives of the Parties, meet once a year, or in urgent cases on request of either Party.
-The Joint Committee may meet in person or by other means, as agreed by the representatives of the Parties.

-3. The meetings of the Joint Committee shall take place in the European Union or Japan alternately, unless otherwise agreed by the representatives of the Parties.
-The Joint Committee shall be co-chaired by the Member of the European Commission and a representative of Japan at ministerial level responsible for matters under this Agreement, or their respective delegates.
-4. In order to ensure that this Agreement operates properly and effectively, the Joint Committee shall:

-- (a) review and monitor the implementation and operation of this Agreement and, if necessary, make appropriate recommendations to the Parties; - (b) supervise and coordinate, as appropriate, the work of all specialised committees, working groups and other bodies established under this Agreement, and recommend to them any necessary action; - (c) without prejudice to Chapter 21, seek to solve problems that may arise under this Agreement or resolve disputes that may arise regarding the interpretation or application of this Agreement; - (d) consider any other matter of interest under this Agreement as the representatives of the Parties may agree; - (e) adopt at its first meeting its rules of procedure; and - (f) adopt at its first meeting the Rules of Procedure of a Panel and the Code of Conduct for Arbitrators as referred to in Article 21.30, as well as the Mediation Procedure as referred to in paragraph 2 of Article 21.6.
+The Joint Committee may meet in person or by other means, as agreed by the representatives of the Parties. - 3.
+The meetings of the Joint Committee shall take place in the United Kingdom or Japan alternately, unless otherwise agreed by the representatives of the Parties.
+The Joint Committee shall be co-chaired by the representatives of the Parties at a ministerial level responsible for matters under this Agreement, or their respective delegates. - 4.
+In order to ensure that this Agreement operates properly and effectively, the Joint Committee shall: - (a) review and monitor the implementation and operation of this Agreement and, if necessary, make appropriate recommendations to the Parties; - (b) supervise and coordinate, as appropriate, the work of all specialised committees, working groups and other bodies established under this Agreement, and recommend to them any necessary action;

-5. In order to ensure that this Agreement operates properly and effectively, the Joint Committee may:

-- (a) establish or dissolve specialised committees, working groups or other bodies, other than those referred to in Articles 22.3 and 22.4, and determine their composition, function and tasks; - (b) allocate responsibilities to specialised committees, working groups or other bodies; - (c) provide information on issues falling within the scope of this Agreement to the public; - (d) recommend to the Parties any amendments to this Agreement or adopt decisions to amend this Agreement in instances specifically provided for in paragraph 4 of Article 23.2; - (e) adopt interpretations of the provisions of this Agreement, which shall be binding on the Parties and all specialised committees, working groups and other bodies set up under this Agreement, including panels established under Chapter 21; and - (f) take any other action in the exercise of its functions as the Parties may agree.
+- (c) without prejudice to Chapter 22, seek to solve problems that may arise under this Agreement or resolve disputes that may arise regarding the interpretation or application of this Agreement; - (d) consider any other matter of interest under this Agreement as the representatives of the Parties may agree; - (e) adopt at its first meeting its rules of procedure; and - (f) adopt at its first meeting the Rules of Procedure of a Panel and the Code of Conduct for Arbitrators as referred to in Article 22.30, as well as the Mediation Procedure as referred to in paragraph 2 of Article 22.6. - 5.
+In order to ensure that this Agreement operates properly and effectively, the Joint Committee may: - (a) establish or dissolve specialised committees, working groups or other bodies, other than those referred to in Articles 23.3 and 23.4, and determine their composition, function and tasks; - (b) allocate responsibilities to specialised committees, working groups or other bodies; - (c) provide information on issues falling within the scope of this Agreement to the public; - (d) recommend to the Parties any amendments to this Agreement or adopt decisions to amend this Agreement in instances specifically provided for in paragraph 4 of Article 24.2; - (e) adopt interpretations of the provisions of this Agreement, which shall be binding on the Parties and all specialised committees, working groups and other bodies set up under this Agreement, including panels established under Chapter 22; and - (f) take any other action in the exercise of its functions as the Parties may agree.